BinaryMuse/fluxxor/site/contents/guides/async-data.md

 };
 ```

-The actions themselves will immediately dispatch the `LOAD_BUZZ` or `ADD_BUZZ` action types so that any stores that want to optimisically update the UI can do.
+The actions themselves will immediately dispatch the `LOAD_BUZZ` or `ADD_BUZZ` action types so that any stores that want to optimisically update the UI can do so.
 They will then delegate to the `BuzzwordClient` and dispatch the appropriate success or failure action type depending on how it responds.

 We also generate a temporary client-side ID that we can use to track a specific word across the asynchronous operations, and include it in part of the payload when adding a new buzzword.